acrucetta/mente/src/md/epigrams.md

 - Choosing to be nice is strength.
 Feeling compelled to always be nice is weakness.
 Choosing when to be disagreeable, when required, is strength.
 Always being disagreeable is weakness.
 (Mark Manson)

+### On Opinions

+- “If your opinions on one subject can be predicted from your opinions on another, you may be in the grip of an ideology.
+When you truly think for yourself, your conclusions will not be predictable.”
+(Kevin Kelly)

+### On Writing

+- Nassim Taleb once wrote about how publishers always try to push authors to write about topics specific to recent news events.
+“No, no; it’s the exact opposite,” he wrote.
+“If you want to be read in the future, make sure you would have been read in the past.
+We have no idea of what’s in the future, but we have some knowledge of what was in the past … I speculated that books that would have been relevant twenty years in the past (conditional of course of being relevant today) would be interesting twenty years in the future.”

 ### On Work

 - “Look at this generation, with all of its electronic devices and multitasking.
 I will confidently predict less success than Warren, who just focused on reading.
 If you want wisdom, you’ll get it sitting on your ass.
 That’s the way it comes.”
 (Charlie Munger)